Jailed Kurdish militant leader calls for legal steps in peace talks

-DIYARBAKIR, Turkey (Reuters) - Jailed Kurdish militant leader Abdullah Ocalan called on the Turkish government on Friday to create a legal framework for their peace talks, whose fate is looking increasingly uncertain a year after he called a ceasefire by his fighters.
+DIYARBAKIR, Turkey, March 21 (Reuters) - Jailed Kurdish militant leader Abdullah Ocalan called on the Turkish government on Friday to create a legal framework for their peace talks, whose fate is looking increasingly uncertain a year after he called a ceasefire by his fighters.

 Tens of thousands gathered in Diyarbakir, the largest city in Turkey’s mainly Kurdish southeast, for the Kurdish new year celebrations of Newroz, where they listened to a statement written by Ocalan in his island jail of Imrali near Istanbul.